-1.3.4 Progress in a curriculum based on assumed learning
+V.1.3.5 Progress in a curriculum based on assumed learning

-- A module of any subject can only be taken if the student has already complied with prescribed assumed learning as stipulated in general rule A.1.8 - b) Only with the consent of the Dean, may a student in any academic year register for more credits than the number of credits he/she had passed the previous academic year plus 50% of the number of credits. - c) A student who joins the University after having completed a portion or a full qualification at another institution of higher learning may apply in writing for the recognition of modules, but credit will only be granted with the written approval of the Dean and provided that the application is made not longer than three years after the credits were obtained.
+- a) A module of any subject can only be taken if the student has already complied with prescribed assumed learning as stipulated in Academic Rule 2.3.3. - b) Academic Rule 1.6.4 stipulates the number of credits for which the student may register in a subsequent semester without permission from the Dean. - c) A student who joins the University after having completed a portion or a full qualification at another institution of higher learning may apply in writing for the recognition of modules, but credit will only be granted with the written approval of the Dean and provided that the application is made no longer than three years after the credits were obtained.

-1.3.5 Termination of studies
+V.1.3.6 Termination of studies